 - Protect all your financial accounts and information.

 If you believe your SIM card has been swapped without your consent, report it to your carrier right away.
-Also, contact your financial institutions and email provider to protect your accounts.
+AT&T customers can report unauthorized SIM swaps and other suspected fraud at this website.

 You can also refresh yourself on our Cyber Aware tips to protect yourself online.